-7.8 Sampling and Analysis Plan
+7.7 Sampling and Analysis Plan

-7.8.1 Waste Profile Sampling
+7.7.1 Waste Profile Sampling

-Soil having toxicity characteristic leaching potential (TCLP) metal or pesticide concentrations greater than corresponding TCLP are classified as RCRA hazardous waste.
-Soil having total threshold limit concentration (TTLC) or soluble threshold limit concentration (STLC) metal concentrations greater than corresponding TTLCs or STLCs, respectively are classified as non-RCRA (California-listed) hazardous waste.
+Soil having toxicity characteristic leaching potential (TCLP) metal concentrations greater than corresponding TCLP are classified as RCRA hazardous waste.
+Soil having total threshold limit concentration (TTLC) or soluble threshold limit concentration (STLC) greater than corresponding TTLCs or STLCs, respectively are classified as non-RCRA (California-listed) hazardous waste.

-Limited soluble analysis was conducted during the PEA-E (Alta 2017) on selected samples from each of the ten areas of concern (Table 2).
-Four of ten samples were found to contain total or soluble concentrations of a respective COC that would characterize the impacted soil as a California-listed hazardous waste.
+Limited soluble analysis was conducted during the PEA-E (Alta 2017) on selected samples from 27 areas of concern (Table 2).
+Fifteen of 27 samples were found to contain total or soluble concentrations of a respective COC that would characterize the impacted soil as a California-listed hazardous waste.
 None were found to be above federal RCRA hazardous waste limits.
 It is recommended that the actual determination of waste classification be based on profile samples collected from the soils to be disposed of prior to, or during the implementation of the RA.
 Copies of the laboratory results are included in the PEA-E (Alta 2017) and will be provided to the RA Contractor for profiling prior to excavation.
 Should the disposal facility require additional profile data, the RA Contractor will collect and submit additional soil data for analysis and provide it to the disposal facility for proper characterization of the excavated soil.

-7.8.2 Confirmation Sampling
+7.7.2 Confirmation Sampling